 The organisation has been particularly active in the new millennium: In 2003 Maccabi SA accepted an invitation to participate at its first Pan American Games in Chile, followed by Buenos Aires in 2007, Sao Paulo in 2011 and again in Chile in 2015.

-At the 1993 Games, Team Maccabi SA competed in 22 sports, the highest total to date for SA.
-In 2013, Maccabi SA sent its largest ever delegation of 370 athletes to the 19th Maccabiah, together with an estimated 300 supporters.
+At the 1993 Games, Team Maccabi SA competed in 22 sports, winning 94 medals including 27 golds, all the highest totals to date for SA.
+In 2013, Maccabi SA sent its largest ever delegation of 378 athletes to the 19th Maccabiah, together with an estimated 300 supporters.
 A significant 65% of athletes were under 25 and 21% were female.
 Team Maccabi SA was also the biggest delegation from the diaspora relative to the size of the community and incorporated a small delegation from the ”lost communities’’ of Mauritius and Zimbabwe.
 The SA athletes performed admirably and won 44 medals, including 12 golds.
-Overall Team Maccabi SA came 5th in the Open category, 6th in Masters and 7th in Juniors.
+Overall, Team Maccabi SA came 5th in the Open category, 6th in Masters and 7th in Juniors.

 In 2015 Team Maccabi SA successfully competed at its first European Maccabi Games, bringing home 10 medals.